Ui5Dashboard

 Integration

-Dashboards are standalone UI containers and do not need to be registered within a Ui5Module
+Dashboards are standalone UI containers and do not need to be registered within a Ui5Module.
+Instead, they are registered globally via the dashboards key in your config/ui5.php configuration file:

 return [